-Speaking of "Best Graphic Design Books for Beginners" is indeed a classic work, it summarizes the obscure design theory into the four design principles of "repetition, alignment, contrast, and intimacy".
+Speaking "Best Graphic Design Books for Beginners in 2023" is indeed a classic work, it summarizes the obscure design theory into the four design principles of "repetition, alignment, contrast, and intimacy".
 My practice in graphic design In the process, I benefited a lot from it.

-For a detailed introduction to the books shared in this article: You can go to the Graphic Design Learning Diary Network (a learning platform for publishing and sharing high-quality design tutorials and sharing design experiences and books).
+For a detailed introduction to the best graphic design books and tutorials for beginners shared in this article: You can go to the Top Free Graphic Design Courses & Tutorials Online (a learning platform for high-quality graphic design tutorials).

 Graphic design, also known as visual communication design, uses "visual" as a means of communication and expression.
 It uses a variety of ways to create and combine symbols, pictures, and words to convey ideas or messages.
 Visual performance.